instana/go-sensor/.tekton/README.md

 ```sh
 sh deploy.sh
 ```
 - Congrats!
-You have successfully configured everything.
-You will see a status has been posted for the Tekton runs whenever a new PR gets created.
+You have successfully configured Tekton CI pipeline for Go Tracer.
+You will see a status posted in Github for the Tekton runs, whenever a new PR is created.

 ## How to debug/re-run a pipeline run